cs3org/OCM-API/IETF-OCM.md

 and, where used, HTTP Message Signatures provide the protections described in this specification against such a network attacker.

-An attacker may operate an OCM Server of its own, control a remote user, send malformed or deceptive protocol messages, or steal bearer credentials.
+An attacker may operate an OCM Server of their own, control a remote user, send malformed or deceptive protocol messages, or steal bearer credentials.
 An attacker-controlled server can make arbitrary assertions under its own identity, but must not thereby gain authority for users or Resources outside its administrative domain.
-Implementations are expected to authenticate peers where required, enforce local authorization policy, validate protocol inputs, and protect credentials.
+Implementations are expected to authenticate peers where required, enforce local authorization policies, validate protocol inputs, and protect credentials.

 Trust in one OCM Server does not imply trust in every OCM Server.
 A